ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

         )
 ```

-The TPU requires that the entire training loop to be compiled into graphs (i.e. the function you pass `experimental_run_v2` must be compiled), and I couldn't find a way to do gradient accumulation in such situation.
-As a result, gradient accumulation is removed and the `train_one_step()` method has been simplified.
-One additional note: when I combined `_get_gradient` and `step_optimizer`, they both would be automatically compiled, so they don't really need their own `tf.function` decorator.
+The TPU requires that the entire training loop to be compiled into graphs (i.e., the function you pass to `experimental_run_v2` must be compiled), and I couldn't find a way to do gradient accumulation in such situation.
+As a result, gradient accumulation was removed and the `train_one_step()` method has been simplified.
+One additional note: when I combined `_get_gradient` and `_step_optimizer`, they both would be automatically compiled, so they don't really need their own `tf.function` decorator.

-In the case of TPU, you'll need to initialize the TPU using `tf_hepler_bot.utils.prepare_tpu`([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/tf-helper-bot/tf_helper_bot/bot.py#L249)):
+You'll need to get a strategy object from `tf_hepler_bot.utils.prepare_tpu`([source code location](https://github.com/ceshine/kaggle-quest/blob/795d94c70f7c97fd2c0a5f383fdf52571f9bb0ed/tf-helper-bot/tf_helper_bot/bot.py#L249)):

 ```python
 def prepare_tpu():